ntfrnzn/kubernetes_sslproxy/README.md

 Uses an ansible playbook to construct an nginx replication controller and the load-balancer service in front of it.

 ## Requirements:
-- properly configured _kubectl_ utility to talk to your kubernetes cluster
+- properly configured _kubectl_ utility to talk to your kubernetes cluster.
+The environment variable KUBECONFIG should probably be set, unless you are using the default configuration file.
 - the name of a kubernetes service which is listening on port 80
 - ssl certificate and key files, and the directory where they are located